Hazim6163/Secret/readme.md

 ## commit2: verify the chanell
 take the secret chanell from the user as an input and validate if founded in the database to redirct the user to login to chanell page if the chanell not exist then the user will be redirect to index.php
 [Udemy helper video to validate from database in php](https://www.udemy.com/php-for-complete-beginners-includes-msql-object-oriented/learn/lecture/2559712#overview)

+## commit3: send verfied secret chanell to login page:
+to make the login specific to this secret chanell and more opration.. inside the login page we used right here sesson to send the secret chanell with. and reject the empty value that come from user ...